ELELAB/Moonlight2_case_studies/README.md

 PLEASE, CITE THE PUBLICATION ABOVE IF YOU USE THE SCRIPTS FOR YOUR OWN RESEARCH

 This Project-folder contains the entire Basal-like Breast Cancer study
-AIM: To find driver genes for Basal-like patients by running Moonlight on BRCA-Basal specific data from TCGA.
+AIM: To find driver genes for Basal-like patients by running Moonlight2 on BRCA-Basal specific data from TCGA.

 ## Installing requirements and reproducing the analysis

 All the analyses have been performed on a GNU/Linux server.

-NB: When reproducing the analyses and results, the user cannot expect to obtain identical results to the ones in this GitHub repository and associated with the publication due to stochastic processes in Moonlight.
+NB: When reproducing the analyses and results, the user cannot expect to obtain identical results to the ones in this GitHub repository and associated with the publication due to stochastic processes in the GRN step of the Moonlight protocol.

 ### CScape-somatic